tech009/MachineLearning_StanfordUniversity/README.md

 # MachineLearning_StanfordUniversity
-Solved Exercises for Stanford University - Machine Learning
+All Solved Exercises for Stanford University - Machine Learning